 ActiveHealth Management's Disease Management program offers support for many chronic conditions, including hypertension, asthma and diabetes.
-See the Healthmatters page on Jetnet for information on the conditions covered under this program.
+See the Healthmatters page on the Benefits page of Jetnet for information on the conditions covered under this program.

 HMO participants should check with their HMO directly for wellness programs and resources.